nordic-institute/REST-adapter-service/README.md

 3. The directory `/etc/rest-adapter-service` (Linux only)
 4. As a fallback, the default configuration shipped with the WAR (classpath)

+Alternative configuration locations are mostly relevant only when starting the executable war from command line, deploying war into a standalone container, or running the docker image.
+When Rest Adapter Service is installed from a deb or rpm package, it explicitly sets `/etc/rest-adapter-service` as the configuration directory.

 More detailed usage examples are available in [documentation](documentation/Rest-Adapter-Service-principles.md#usage).

 ## Building the Docker Image